-5.1.
+- 5.1.
 Guidelines for Dewatering and Fish Handling Plans (Appendix G) have been developed and are followed for most project facilities dewaterings.
 These plans include consideration for fish safety and are consistent with the following general guidance.
 The appropriate plans are reviewed by participants before each salvage operation.
 Although it isn't a complete dewatering, the procedure for reversing flow in the first powerhouse DSM is also included in Appendix G. Whether pumps or drain valve are used, automatic pump shut off devices will be utilized to prevent stranding fish.
-If automatic pump shut off devicess must be continuously monitored to prevent stranding.

-5.2.
-A project biologist and/or alternate Corps fish personnel will attend all project activities involving fish handling.

-5.3.
-The fish agencies and tribes will be invited to assist in any dewatering and, at a minimum, are invited to participate in all ladder dewaterings.
+If automatic pump shut off devices and low water alarms are not used, the dewatering process must be continuously monitored to prevent stranding. - 5.2.
+A project biologist and/or alternate Corps fish personnel will attend all project activities involving fish handling. - 5.3.
+The fish agencies and tribes will be invited to assist in any dewatering and, at a minimum, are invited to participate in all ladder dewaterings. - 5.4.

-5.4.
 Juvenile bypass systems.
-Key elements of the Guidelines for Dewatering and Fish Handling Plans (Appendix G) for JBS flow reversal are shown in sections 5.4.1. through 5.4.5., below.
+Key elements of the Guidelines for Dewatering and Fish Handling Plans (Appendix F) for JBS flow reversal are shown in sections 5.4.1. through 5.4.5., below. - 5.4.1.

-5.4.1.
 A project biologist will attend all activities, which involve dropping the JBS water surface below the end of the dewatering screen.
 Refer to the project Fish Salvage Plan for descriptions of JBS dewaterings.
 (The plan is available from project biologists).